allbecauseyoutoldmeso/news-app/README.md

 Nippy News
 ___________

-* Makers Academy Week 7 Project
+* Makers Academy Week 7 project, pair-coded.

 * Single page Vanilla Javascript App which uses the Guardian and Aylien API services to bring you the latest top stories.